4-part ceremony equips 406th AEW to continue 435th AEW legacy

 |Downloads:

-This work, 4-part ceremony equips 406th AEW to continue 435th AEW legacy [Image 5 of 5], by Amn Trevor Calvert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 4-part ceremony equips 406th AEW to continue 435th AEW legacy, by TSgt Miquel Jordan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT